Position

 Responsibilities:

-• Maintain cleanliness and orderliness in patient rooms, hallways, and other areas.
+• Maintain cleanliness and organization of patient rooms and common areas.

 Qualifications